sileht/cotyledon/README.rst

 This library is mainly used in Openstack Telemetry projects for now.
 In the past oslo.service was used.
 But our projects don't want to use eventlet anymore.

-oslo.service is written on top of eventlet to provide to main features:
+oslo.service is written on top of eventlet to provide two main features:

 * periodic tasks
 * workers processes management